Hanesbrands (NYSE:HBI) Releases Q4 2021 Earnings Guidance

-Hanesbrands (NYSE:HBI) last issued its quarterly earnings data on Thursday, August 5th.
-The textile maker reported $0.47 EPS for the quarter, topping analysts’ consensus estimates of $0.39 by $0.08.
-Hanesbrands had a negative net margin of 5.29% and a positive return on equity of 77.49%.
-As a group, analysts expect that Hanesbrands will post 1.74 EPS for the current year.

-A number of equities research analysts have commented on HBI shares.
-Barclays increased their price objective on shares of Hanesbrands from $23.00 to $26.00 and gave the stock an overweight rating in a report on Friday, August 6th.
-B. Riley upped their target price on shares of Hanesbrands from $22.00 to $24.00 and gave the company a buy rating in a research report on Friday, August 6th.
+Several equities analysts have commented on the stock.
+Wells Fargo & Company upgraded shares of Hanesbrands from an equal weight rating to an overweight rating and increased their price objective for the company from $20.00 to $23.00 in a research report on Tuesday, July 13th.
+Barclays increased their price objective on shares of Hanesbrands from $23.00 to $26.00 and gave the company an overweight rating in a research report on Friday, August 6th.
 TheStreet upgraded shares of Hanesbrands from a c rating to a b rating in a research report on Tuesday, May 11th.
-Wells Fargo & Company upgraded shares of Hanesbrands from an equal weight rating to an overweight rating and upped their target price for the company from $20.00 to $23.00 in a research report on Tuesday, July 13th.
-Finally, Stifel Nicolaus upgraded shares of Hanesbrands from a hold rating to a buy rating and upped their target price for the company from $18.00 to $25.00 in a research report on Wednesday, May 12th.
-Two equities research analysts have rated the stock with a hold rating, five have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-Hanesbrands currently has an average rating of Buy and an average target price of $21.50.
+B. Riley increased their target price on shares of Hanesbrands from $22.00 to $24.00 and gave the company a buy rating in a research note on Friday, August 6th.
+Finally, Stifel Nicolaus raised shares of Hanesbrands from a hold rating to a buy rating and increased their target price for the company from $18.00 to $25.00 in a research note on Wednesday, May 12th.
+Two research analysts have rated the stock with a hold rating, five have given a buy rating and one has given a strong buy rating to the company’s stock.
+Hanesbrands presently has a consensus rating of Buy and a consensus target price of $21.50.

 About Hanesbrands